actris-cloudnet/mwrpy/paper/paper.md

 quality control is performed on the mandatory data fields of measured $T_B$ at various frequencies and instrument specific housekeeping data to generate quality flags.
 In a next step auxiliary data (e.g. from a weather station) are combined to produce daily netCDF files.
-Subsequently advanced meteorological variables are derived by applying retrieval coefficients and stored as separate daily files for variables originating from elevation scans (e.g. temperature profiles) and all remaining measuring modes (including vertical stare for e.g. LWP).
+Subsequently advanced meteorological variables are derived by applying coefficients from the statistical retrieval approaches and stored as separate daily files for variables originating from elevation scans (e.g. temperature profiles) and all remaining measuring modes (including vertical stare for e.g.
+LWP).
 Within the Cloudnet processing framework the output of [MWRpy](https://actris-cloudnet.github.io/mwrpy/index.html#) is then harmonized and utilized by CloudnetPy, together with data streams from other ACTRIS-CCRES instruments, like cloud radar, to derive synergy products.
 All files, including calibration and retrieval information, and corresponding visualizations are stored in the Cloudnet data portal and accessible through an API.

 ![Flowchart of the MWRpy processing chain (including main functions), with the last two steps being exclusive for the CloudnetPy implementation.\label{fig:mwrpy_flow_chart}](mwrpy_flow_chart.png)